Backyard composite deck with patio furniture and umbrella

 When choosing decking for your home, it’s essential to balance safety requirements with aesthetic preferences and performance expectations.
 Opt for materials that offer a good mix of fire resistance, durability, and visual appeal to create a safe and stylish outdoor living space.

-Keep in mind that fire treatment can impact the quality and finish of the decking material.
-While complete fireproof decking doesn’t exist, selecting a fire-resistant option like composite decking with specific certifications can enhance safety in fire-prone areas.
+Keep in mind that fire-retardant treatment can impact the quality and finish of some decking materials, though engineered PVC/capped-composite Class A products generally don’t have that trade-off.
+While complete fireproof decking doesn’t exist, selecting a fire-resistant option with a verified, current ASTM E84 rating can meaningfully improve safety in fire-prone areas.

 Fire Pits And Composite Decking